ceo-py/ICode-Examples/README.md

 - **React:** A popular JavaScript library for building user interfaces with a declarative and component-based approach.
 - **Vite:** A rapid development environment (IDE) for React applications, enabling fast building and hot reloading.
+- **WebSocket Client:** A client-side library for establishing websocket connections and enabling real-time communication between the frontend and backend.
 - **Tailwind CSS:** A utility-first CSS framework for rapid styling and responsive design.
 - **Next UI:** A collection of pre-built React components for essential UI elements, reducing development time.
 - **DOMPurify:** A DOM-based content security policy (CSP) library for sanitizing and securing user-submitted HTML, MathML, and SVG content.